kokakolako/kokakolako-theme/README.md

 * a feature presentation like the tiles from [the Verge](http://theverge.com)
 * a better sidebar that use the complete height from the page (compared to the main content)

-I guess that theire will appear in future a lot of more stuff, I would be happy when someone who get an idea for a new awesome feature would told me that.
+I guess that theire will appear in future a lot of more stuff and I would be happy when someone who get an idea for a new awesome feature would told me that.

 Cheers! // Niklas Köhler (@kokakolako) at 14th January 2013